-Metabase does a lightweight sync every hour to keep your in-app data current, but you can use this page to manually sync your database, or manage sync frequency, and with some databases, determine which schemas to sync.
+Metabase does a lightweight sync every hour to keep your in-app data current, but you can use this page to manually sync your database, manage sync frequency, and with some databases, determine which schemas to sync.

-To make changes to your metadata in Metabase, visit the Data Model section in the Admin Panel.
-The Data Model page displays options to edit metadata for the database, tables, and columns.
+To make changes to your metadata in Metabase, visit the Data Model tab in the Admin panel.
+The Data Model tab displays options to edit metadata for the database, tables, and columns.
 For example, you can edit a column’s name, visibility, type, and description.
 You can also remap foreign keys to give human readable names to foreign key columns!